 Source: Field data

-Underscoring the criticality of seismic performance of residential buildings, participants emphasized that if an earthquake hits at night when most people are asleep, it is mostly the seismic quality or performance of a structure that will determine the extent of impacts, such as deaths and casualties.
+Underscoring the criticality of seismic performance of residential buildings, participants emphasized that if an earthquake hits at night when most people are asleep, it is primarily the seismic quality or performance of a structure that will determine the extent of impacts, such as deaths and casualties.
 These findings are similar to those of Spittal et al. (2006), who advocated for strengthening household structures, particularly chimneys and roofs, as part of earthquake preparedness.
-Spittal et al. highlighted the importance of residential buildings in earthquake preparation, noting that the primary goal of earthquake preparation is to prevent loss of life, with building collapse being a main cause.
-This is in line with Cosgrave (2013), who pointed out that about 75% of earthquake-related fatalities occur directly due to structural failure.
+Spittal et al. highlighted the importance of residential buildings in earthquake preparation, noting that the primary goal of earthquake preparation is to prevent loss of life, with building collapse being a leading cause.
+This aligns with Cosgrave (2013), who noted that about 75% of earthquake-related fatalities occur directly from structural failure.
 Ardalan and Sohrabizadeh (2016) and Mulyasari et al. (2013) also focused on structural parameters, stressing the aspects of structural resilience, building location, materials, and design.
 By incorporating and examining more aspects of building, such as floor, windows and roofs, this study aims to broaden understanding of structural resilience to earthquakes and, ultimately, reduce overall risk.
 Certain elements, such as chimneys, are excluded from this study because they are irrelevant in the study area.
-Bukoba Municipality does not experience low temperatures, requiring the construction of heating systems like chimneys.
+Bukoba Municipality does not experience low temperatures, so there is no need for heating systems such as chimneys.

 Regarding the significance of beams and columns in determining resilience and reducing seismic impacts on a house, one participant claimed: